 Employees may be unsure to whom to report a hostile work environment – for example, if the problem started with a member of the HR or Legal department in the first place.
 There may not be a formal company policy that allows for reporting, or often the policy that does exist, such as a workplace hotline, is known throughout the organization as ineffectual.
 In addition, many managers say they feel inadequately prepared to handle a report of misconduct, regardless of the issue.

 Vault Platform provides organizations with a next-generation solution for workplace misconduct reporting and resolution.
-Vault Platform is designed to support a culture of trust and safety, with an app that creates a secure and confidential space for employees to file and develop records of misconduct they experience or witness.
+It’s designed to support a culture of trust and safety, with a mobile app that creates a secure and confidential space for employees to file and develop records of misconduct they experience or witness.